vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Utilisation :**

-  Force the Vue instance to re-render.
+  Force the Instance de Vue to re-render.
 Note it does not affect all child components, only the instance itself and child components with inserted slot content.

 <h3 id="vm-nextTick">vm.$nextTick( [callback] )</h3>